dawsonandrews/services-user-auth/README.md

 Rack compatible user authentication microservice.
 Can be run standalone or mounted into another rack app.

+#### Dependencies

+Ensure you have Sequel (> v.4.44.0) setup and connected in your application before attempting to mount UserAuth.

+- Sequel (model plugins: :timestamps, :validation_helpers, :defaults_setter)
+- Postgres (pg gem)
+- Rack 2.0

 ## Usage

 Add this line to your application's Gemfile: